Fire Service Fees Could Be Approved in Audubon

-AUDUBON — Audubon residents may have to pay fees if Audubon Fire and Rescue responds to a fire or accident if the Audubon City Council approves the third reading of an ordinance allowing them to charge for fire services at their meeting tonight.
+AUDUBON — Audubon residents will have to pay fees if Audubon Fire and Rescue responds to a fire or accident after the Audubon City Council approved the third reading of an ordinance allowing them to charge for fire services at their meeting this week.

-If the ordinance is approved, the council is expected to approve a schedule of those fees by resolution as well.
+Once the ordinance was approved, the council also approved a schedule of those fees by resolution.

 The schedule includes the following fees: